-- 5. To proceed with the installation, Click Yes to accept the license agreement.
 The installer checks for an existing endpoint installation.
 If there is an endpoint installed that is of an earlier version, it gives you the option to either delete it or quit the installation.
-If there is an endpoint of the same version, it - 6.
+If there is an endpoint of the same version, it provides options for repairing, modifying, or removing the endpoint. - 6.
 If the installer displays the Previous Version Detected dialog, select "Remove the Performance Endpoint", then click Next to proceed with the installation.
 The installer removes the prior endpoint (if necessary), and then displays the Custom Setup dialog.